WillClfrd/TheGuidesGrandAdventure/README.md

 ## Installation

-You can get the project simply by downloading the code from this repository.
-From there you can import the project to your android studio.
-Make sure that in the local.properties file in the repository's root directory the filepath directs to your local Android SDK.
-After you have ensured that the filepath is directed to your local Android SDK, build the project.
-Once the gradle build is finshed, create a new build configuration, be sure to select The_Guide's_Grand_Adventure as the configuration module, and save the new run configuration.
+You can get the project simply by downloading the code from this repository, this can be done by cloning the repository.
+After cloning the repository import the project into your android studio by going to File->New->Import Project.
+Next, wait until the gradle build finishes synchronizing.
 Once these steps are completed you should be ready to play without any further setup required.
 (Though setting your android emulator device to a Pixel 6 API 32 is reccomended to get intended performance.)

 ### Prerequisites